 While it may be equally effective for learners and save money for colleges, one challenge with the hybrid learning approach is making it easy for faculty members to customize, and more engaging for students.
 “Canned” approaches to hybrid learning could depersonalize the learning process and reduce its richness.
 And it’s hard to imagine any online course could fully take the place of classroom instruction from a passionate and engaging professor.

 Another concern with the hybrid approach is that it further reduces face-to-face contact for a generation of students who already spend a great deal of time interacting virtually.
-The hybrid approach might also favor “passive learning” that does not involve asking questions or formulating arguments in front of other people.
+The hybrid approach might also favor “” that does not involve asking questions or formulating arguments in front of other people.

 Whether you like it or not, online learning, “smart” teaching software and massively open online courses (MOOCs) are destined to permanently alter how higher education functions and what it might cost.

 More links on this topic:

 What’s your opinion about using teaching software as an adjunct to university classroom learning?